Branka Veselinović: Personal life

 Branka Veselinović was born Branka Ćosić on 16 September 1918 in Óbecse, Austria-Hungary (now Bečej, Serbia).
 She was the sixth child of Aleksandar, a librarian, and his wife, Jovanka, a teacher.
 Her parents were accomplished in the artistic field, and she learnt to play the piano at an early age.
 She was also able to write verses and recite them with ease.
 She had six siblings.

 Veselinović spoke Russian, English, German, Czech, Hungarian, Slovenian and Macedonian.
 She married actor and translator Mlađa Veselinović on 30 September 1948.
 They remained married until his death in 2012.
 She was a close friend of poet Desanka Maksimović and actor Mija Aleksić.

 Veselinović died on 8 February 2023, at the age of 104.
+She was the second oldest living actress/celebrity in the world after American Elizabeth Waldo, born June 18, 1918.